GomFal/gym-sentiment-guard/README.md

   --output data/processed/train_dataset.csv
 ```

-The command gathers every matching file inside `paths.processed_dir`, enforces consistent columns, and writes a merged dataset.
+The command gathers every matching file inside `paths.processed_dir`, enforces a canonical schema (dropping legacy columns such as `name`, adding missing ones like `sentiment`, and reordering), and writes a merged dataset.
 (The helper `scripts/merge_processed_datasets.py` delegates to this command for compatibility.)

 ### Full pipeline (batch preprocess + merge)